Why June 2018 Will Go Down as the Month Prohibition CrumbledBruce BarcottJune 27, 2018

 Leafly's Dispensary Finder Will Locate A Store Near You

 FDA: This Is Medicine

 The FDA’s approval of Epidiolex is a jolt of another sort.
 The long-running fraud that is the Schedule I status of cannabis has withstood multiple legal challenges.
-In 1988, DEA Chief Administrative Judge Francis Young
+In 1988, DEA Chief Administrative Judge Francis Young declared that: